 Giacomo Pasini, Ca’ Foscari University of Venice, IT

-- Morning lectures from leading researchers addressing the most recent advances in the area.
-Presentations in the fields of biomedicine, geriatrics, genetics, epidemiology, patient care, psychiatry, as well as economics of ageing, pension economics and finance, health economics, public health, demography and sociology.
+- Presentations in the fields of biomedicine, geriatrics, genetics, epidemiology, patient care, psychiatry, as well as economics of ageing, pension economics and finance, health economics, public health, demography and sociology;

-- Hands-on sessions in the afternoon.
-Provide students a thorough presentation of the survey data on ageing available to the scientific community, focusing on datasets such as SHARE.
+- Hands-on sessions: presentation of the survey data on ageing available to the scientific community focusing on datasets such as SHARE;

 - Interactive sessions, such as “tutoring sessions”, aimed at giving participants the opportunity to discuss their own research ideas with senior speakers in individual or small group meetings.